Co-Designed Architectures for Modular Superconducting Quantum Computers: Introduction

 NISQ QCs operate by qubit coupling mechanisms which produce different gate operations and neighborhoods of qubit connectivity.
 Practically, this qubit-qubit coupling arises from a physical connection between them, such as a simple capacitive coupling to a more elaborate nonlinear circuit.
 We will refer to them generally as \textit{modulators}, which may target pairs of qubits via layout geometry, unique frequencies or frequency differences, and which, together with applied control signals, govern the fundamental gate operations implemented in the quantum computer.
 Due to the strict constraints of duration and decoherence, it is necessary to advance the design of modulators to produce high-fidelity qubits and couplings.

+\colorhl[yellow]{The realized potential of quantum computing is furthered when elements of the quantum computing stack, shown in Fig.~}\ref{fig:co-design}, are designed synergistically.
+This requires development of the physical mechanisms and modulators, which realize the \textit{physical qubits}, and the \textit{native hardware gates} and \textit{connectivity topologies}, respectively are collaboratively designed with the \textit{quantum algorithms} we want to implement.
+Thus, these quantum circuits more successfully execute a quantum program with higher reliability to advance the applicability of NISQ computers.

 In this paper we propose \textit{\textbf{a novel co-designed superconducting QC architecture}} based on a ``SNAIL'' (Superconducting Nonlinear Asymmetric Inductive eLement) quantum modulator~\cite{frattini20173}.
-We leverage our recent experimental demonstration of a SNAIL-based quantum state router~\cite{zhou2021modular} and prototype SNAIL-based four qubit modules to characterize and construct modular quantum topologies such as various designs based on a 4-ary tree with native $\isw$-family gates.
+We leverage our recent experimental demonstration of a SNAIL-based quantum state router~\cite{zhou2021modular} and prototype SNAIL-based four qubit modules to characterize and construct modular quantum topologies such as various designs based on a 4-ary tree with native $\isw$-family gates. \colorhl[yellow]{The SNAIL modular QC technology is in its early stages of its long-term potential.
+Our co-design methodology is important for scaling considerations ahead of what has been physically constructed, to help discover the fundamental advantages in comparison to prior art while perfecting the physical components and modules at a small scale}~\cite{Quantum-co-design}.

 We explore the benefit of $\sqisw$ as a basis operation as an improved decomposition alternative to \cnot{}, or $\syc$ gates~\cite{huang2021towards}.
 We then explore how decomposition to $\sqisw[n]$ where $n\geq3$ can further improve fidelity through reduced pulse time.
 Furthermore, we consider alternate topologies in a search for designs which are both physically reasonable with demonstrated technology and maximize the computational power of SNAIL-based modular NISQ machines.
 All results are benchmarked against existing large-scale machines from Google~\cite{Arute2019} based on a Square-Lattice of qubit couplings and the $\fsim$ gate family and IBM's recent ``Heavy-Hex" based machines with native $\CR$ gates~\cite{chamberland2020topological}.